Towards a fully well-balanced and entropy-stable scheme for the Euler equations with gravity: General equations of state

 \section{The numerical scheme}

 We begin with a brief overview of the principle behind Godunov-type finite volume (FV) schemes, relying on approximate Riemann solvers.
-As is standard in the finite volume framework, we divide the computational domain $I\subset \mathbb{R}$ into non-overlapping sub-cells $C_i = (x_\imh, x_\iph)$ with center $x_i$.
-Then at a given time $t^n$, the volume average of the solution on cell $C_i$ is defined as
+As is standard in the finite volume framework, we divide the computational domain $I\subset \mathbb{R}$ into non-overlapping cells $C_i = (x_\imh, x_\iph)$ with center $x_i$. {The size of cell $C_i$ is then given by \smash{{$\dx = x_\iph - x_\imh$}}, which is chosen for simplicity uniformly for all cells composing the grid. } Then, at a given time $t^n$, the volume average of the solution on cell $C_i$ is defined as

-The time is discretized with varying time steps $\dt$, which, for stability purposes, must follow a CFL (Courant-Friedrichs-Lewy) condition, see \cite{HarLaxLee1983}, relating $\dt$ to $\dx$ and the current flow properties.
-Then, the new time step is given by $t^{n+1} = t^n + \dt$.
+The time line is discretized in time steps of variable size $\Delta t$.
+We focus here on one generic time step $[t^n , t^{n+1} ]$ where $t^{n+1} = t^n + \Delta t$.
+Since the states $W^{n+1}$ rely only on data at $t^n$, i.e. an explicit scheme, the time step has to be restricted by a CFL (Courant-Friedrichs-Lewy) condition, see~\cite{HarLaxLee1983}, which relates $\Delta t$ to the cell size $\Delta x$ and ensures that the information is propagated to a maximum of one cell.

-In the next section, we develop an approximate Riemann solver (\ARS) for a general EOS, as done in \cite{Berthon2024a} for the ideal gas case.
+In the next section, we develop an approximate Riemann solver (\ARS) for a general EOS, {similar to the \ARS based on the ideal gas EOS in} \cite{Berthon2025}.